maizzle/maizzle.com/content/docs/transformers/add-attributes.md

 ## Tailwind CSS

-Any Tailwind CSS classes that you add with this Transformer need to be added to your `content` key:
+Any Tailwind CSS classes that you add with this Transformer need to be added to your `content` key.
+Simply add the config file to the `content` array:

 <code-sample title="tailwind.config.js">